 "Uh... it's not a Game Boy any more.
 Hasn't been in a few years."

 "Whatever it's called.
 Charge it.
 It might not be much, but if the power goes, it will be useful for a little bit of light."

 He nodded, then I went into my kitchen from the back and checked my ribs.
 They still had about half an hour left, and that was fine.
 I did exactly what I had just told Mike to do, going up into the computer room and plugging in about five different mobile phones that were no longer active, as well as a couple of hand held video game systems, two laptops, and two tablets.
 I made sure they were all charging and that they were all powered down before I went to the bathroom and did two things that I desperately needed to do.

 First, I hit the john.
 I was pretty happy with myself for not pissing my pants during my zombie encounters, especially seeing as I really had to go.
 Second, and just as important, I grabbed a washcloth, drained the sink of water that my girlfriend had just finished filling it with, and started to wash the vomit from my face and the blood and gore from my clothes and shoes.
 My socks went straight into the trash.

 From upstairs, I heard a 'thump thump thump', and my girlfriend gave a brief shriek before realizing that it was Mike.
 I headed up there and and we began to plan for the upcoming days.
 I knew we were in for a difficult time, but I was confident we would survive.

 End Part I

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DeadEndMikieWrite a Review